Rob12312368/SelfHostWebsite/README.md

 ### 2. Docker
 1. Go to [docker official page](https://docs.docker.com/engine/install/) to install docker, and go to [docker official page](https://docs.docker.com/compose/install/) to install docker compose.
 2. Follow the instructions on the site to make sure you have installed docker successfully.
-3. Git clone this repo, cd to this directory, and execute `docker compose up` to see if it works.
+3. Git clone this repo, cd to this directory, and execute `docker compose up`.
 ```
 git clone "https://github.com/Rob12312368/SelfHostWebsite.git"
 cd ./SelfHostWebsite
 docker compose up
 ```
 4. If it works, congrats!
 You now have two containers running.
-One is the wordpress container for you to build your website, and the other is mysql database for wordpress to interact with.
+One is the wordpress container for you to build your website, and the other one is the mysql database for wordpress to interact with.

 ### 3. WordPress
 1. Access your website by typing *localhost:8080" on your browswer.
 2. After you log into your wordpress account, go to settings.
 3. Because we want to enforce https for the site, you need to change the *WordPress Address* and *Site Address* from whatever it was to **https://yourDomainName**
 ![image](https://github.com/Rob12312368/SelfHostWebsite/assets/56261402/7c70650f-e86f-496e-83ec-7ad12c7e8c18)

+### 4. Cloudflare
+1.